Green Templeton College, Oxford: The Radcliffe Observatory

 Dr John Radcliffe (1650–1714), the physician and benefactor whose estate funded the Radcliffe buildings in Oxford.

 The college is located on the three-acre (1.2 ha) site on Woodstock Road in North Oxford that previously housed Green College.
 It is centred on the architecturally important Radcliffe Observatory, an 18th-century, Grade I listed building, modelled on the ancient Tower of the Winds in Athens.

-An illustration of the Radcliffe Observatory in the 1770s, showing the building shortly after its completion.
+Inside the Radcliffe Observatory tower at Green Templeton College, Oxford.

 The observatory was built at the suggestion of Thomas Hornsby, the Savilian Professor of Astronomy at the university, after he had used his room in the Bodleian Tower to observe the transit of Venus across the Sun's disc in 1769.
 The transit was a notable event which helped to produce greatly improved measurements for nautical navigation.
 The observatory was built with funds from the trust of John Radcliffe, whose considerable estate had already financed a new quadrangle for his old college (University College, Oxford) as well as the Radcliffe Library (now the Radcliffe Camera) and the Radcliffe Infirmary.
 Building began in 1772 to plans by the architect Henry Keene, but only Observer's House (see below) is his design.
 Upon Keene's death in 1776, the observatory was completed to a different design by James Wyatt.
 Wyatt based his design on an illustration of the Tower of the Winds in Athens that had appeared in Stuart and Revett's Antiquities of Athens, published in 1762.